 They say they help you to build better software, as they are a platform that powers productivity by integrating code, projects, and teams all in the one place.

 Jira is a software development tool for teams.
 As usual, you can plan projects and tasks, track how is it going, and deploy your software when it is ready.

 ProdPad calls themselves product management software for highly effective product teams.
 Show everyone what’s next for your product with an easy visual product roadmap that you can export, share or embed.

 Validately allows you to choose from different test types depending on your goal, and offers screen and sound recording, mobile or desktop testing and more.

-Wizeline captures and analyzes all products ideas, feature requests and voice of the customer data, enabling organizations to focus their product strategy on addressing the biggest opportunities and the right market outcomes.
+Wizeline captures and analyzes all products ideas, feature requests and voice of the customer data, enabling organisations to focus their product strategy on addressing the biggest opportunities and the right market outcomes.

 Managing a remote team doesn’t mean having lax security.
 These tools offer the ability to manage your security, no matter if your team is in the same room, or a different continent.

 1Password for Teams

 Using 1Password, you can create strong passwords that your team won’t need to remember, easily onboard new team members and see an overview of permissions.